eclipse-tractusx/portal-assets/docs/admin/Interface Contracts/Offer-Autosetup.md

   "technicalUserInfo": [
     {
-      "technicalUserId": "string"    (guid, id of the technical user), "technicalUserPermissions": [
-        "string"                     (permissions that were assigned to the given technicalUserId) ],
-      "technicalUserSecret": "string", (secret of the technical user) "technicalClientId": "string" (clientId of the technical user) }
+      "technicalUserId": "string"    (guid, id of the technical user), "technicalUserSecret": "string", (secret of the technical user) "technicalClientId": "string" (clientId of the technical user) }